Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Acknowledgements

 \section{Acknowledgements}

 M.K.P., F.P.C., and P.A.K. would like to thank the United States Air Force Academy Department of Physics and Meteorology, Martinson Honors Program, Space Physics \& Atmospheric Research Center, and Center for Space Situational Awareness Research for supporting and enabling this research.
+Furthermore, we would like to thank the anonymous reviewer for their thoughtful and detailed feedback and suggestions.

 \'E.A., R.D., and B.B. acknowledge the financial support of the FRQ-NT through the Centre de recherche en astrophysique du Québec as well as the support from the Trottier Family Foundation and the Trottier Institute for Research on Exoplanets.